 Said to have been an eccentric and unfriendly fellow, he loved the theater and at the time he killed himself, he was scheduled to play his first lead role.
 After his death, the theater group simply replaced him and the show went on.

 But, apparently, that wasn’t the end of Joe.
 Returning to the theater after his death, his disposition evidently was as nasty as ever.
 Almost immediately strange and inexplicable events began to occur.
 While some of these are seemingly harmless, such as lights turning on and off on their own, doors opened by unseen hands, and several who have reportedly seen Joe’s filmy apparition; other antics of Joe’s are downright dangerous.
 On one occasion when two men were building a set, one of the men voiced his skepticism about the ghost.
 The next thing they knew, the saw started up by itself, several sheets of plywood fell to the floor, and a standing ladder was seemingly pushed over by unseen hands.

 The tampering with stage sets is the most often occurrence, but other smaller happenings occur such as items moving of their own accord, missing costumes, and the permeating smell of Noxzema wafting through the air, despite the fact that the cream was long ago banned in the theater.
 On one occasion a girl reported having her hand held by an invisible escort while she was crossing a room.

-The Springfield Theatre Center continues performances at their new home in the Hoogland Center for the Arts after leaving the building on East Lawrence in 2004.
+The Springfield Theatre Center continues performances at their new home in the Hoogland Center for the Arts after leaving the building on East Lawrence.